compute-io/compute.io/README.md

 <a name="pcorr"></a>
 #### [compute.pcorr( arr1[, arr2,...] )](https://github.com/compute-io/pcorr)

-Computes the [correlation matrix](http://en.wikipedia.org/wiki/Correlation_and_dependence#Correlation_matrices) for one or more numeric arrays.
+Computes a [correlation matrix](http://en.wikipedia.org/wiki/Correlation_and_dependence#Correlation_matrices) for one or more numeric arrays.

 ``` javascript
 var x = [ 1, 2, 3, 4, 5 ],